0x5bfa/0x5bfa/README.md

 ## About Me

-I am 0x5BFA. formally I used a handle name named *onein528*.
-I use GitHub for fun of developing something exciting, experienced in C# and C. I just develop some WinUI/UWP projects that use C# and C.
+I am 0x5BFA. formally I used a handle name *onein528*.
+I code every day for the fun of building something that excites me and I am proficient in C and C# and have developed a lot of software as you can see below.

+Currently, I'm a full time maintainer of [FluentHub](https://github.com/FluentHub/FluentHub) and a enthusiastic code maintainer of [Files](https://github.com/files-community/files).

+In the future, I would like to become well versed in various fields, including the web and low-layer fields, and develop with other wonderful people at a certain global company.

 ### C